omaraboumrad/omaraboumrad-site-archive/content/posts/general/all-about-yuris-cancer.md

 - Head to admissions office and sign a few papers for admission
 - Head to the room on the 9th floor and wait
 - First round of tests involve blood pressure, temperature and urine test
-- Nurses install the portocath and take blood for testing
+- Nurses install the [huber needles (aka butterfly)](https://www.verywellhealth.com/get-to-know-your-huber-needle-for-chemo-port-access-430073) in the portacath (having the street name "Chamber") and take blood for testing
-- While waiting for the blood test, the serum is hydrating the body
+- While waiting for the blood test, the sodium chloride is hydrating the body
+- Depending on the week, there may be additional Echo+EKG and Chest Xrays.
 - Once the blood test results are out start the Nausea medicine (Zofran)
 - Not long after start with the chemo drugs, depending on the protocol, some chemo drugs finish rather quickly, others take long (For example: Doxorubicine first dose is 20 hours, the second dose is 24 hours, whereas the I/E ones are about 1 hour each per day)
 - Throughout the day, temperature and blood pressure are taken.
 Urine tests are taken almost daily in the morning
 - Meals are at 07:30, 12:30PM and 05:00PM.
-- It' worthwhile noting that while Yuri is nauseated, his entire appetite goes away.
+- It's worthwhile noting that while Yuri is nauseated, his entire appetite goes away.
 - Yuri goes to the bathroom to urinate roughly every 30 minutes, considering the amount of liquid being pumped into his body.
-- Doctors pass by at certain intervals to checkup on him.
+- Resident Doctors pass by at certain intervals to checkup on him.
+The questions tend to be repetitive because of the trainees that usually follow the doctors.
 - There are some individuals none-affiliated with the hospital that pass by and offer their assistance either to help the child [with studies](/images/yuri/studies.jpeg) or entertain them [with some art activities](/images/yuri/art.jpeg).
 - On the release day, a blood test is taken in order to ensure a proper platelet count.
 - By that time we're already packed and ready to leave